JoeySan5/Client-Server/README.md

 ```
 struct File {
   string name,      // The name of the file, excluding the path. e.g. just document.txt
-  vector<unsigned char> bytes, // The byte contents of the file
+  vector<u8> bytes, // The byte contents of the file
 }
 ```